rroshanroy/Compilers/READ_ME.txt

 3) Implementation Details

    [!!!!IMPORTANT!!!!]
    1. After running the code, if NO OUTPUT FILE is detected, please close both terminals and relaunch the two programs.
-Try following the execution steps multiple times until the output file IS VISIBLE.
-It will be visible eventually.

-   1. IF THERE IS NO OUTPUT FILE, THERE IS A SMALL BUG IN THE CODE FOR BREAKING OUT OF THE WHILE LOOP.
-ALL PRINT FUNCTIONS WORK.
-ALL FILE HANDLING WORKS.
-SIMPLY A BUG IN LOOP EXIT.
-YOU MAY CHECK BUFFER TO SEE THE EXISTENCE OF ALL THE DATA.
-PLEASE CONSIDER.

    2. The buffer is implemented as a linked list.
 Every time the server acknowledges a packet, it is  placed into the server Buffer.
 Duplicate packets do not enter the buffer and the packets are arranged in increasing order of seq_no.